 RELEASE — Love good stories?
 Looking for some free theatre broadcast live to your living room?
 Join CFRC 101.9 FM and local theatre collective Cellar Door Project during their collaborative presentation of the second Shortwave Theatre Festival on CFRC’s airwaves from November 1st-6th 2022.

-Shortwave Theatre Festival features six original plays written, performed, directed and produced by emergent and seasoned artists with Kingston connections in addition to presentations from our partners at the Thousand Islands Playhouse and Blue Canoe Theatre Productions.
-Cellar Door Project’s headlining performance, *Talk to Me* on November 6th also features a fully translated ASL interpretation that will be simulcasted via CFRC and Cellar Door’s social media.
+Tune into CFRC 101.9FM and join us for a week long festival of free radio theatre programming without ever leaving your house!
+Shortwave Theatre Festival features four original plays written, performed, directed and produced by emergent and seasoned artists with Kingston connections in addition to presentations from our partners at the Thousand Islands Playhouse and Single Thread Theatre Company.

-Through the first week of November, CFRC will broadcast six original performances locally on 101.9 FM, Cogeco Cable 282, and via stream at CFRC.ca.
-Cellar Door Project will also host virtual listening parties through their social media for a fun interactive experience each night.
+Through the first week of November, CFRC will broadcast original performances and additional programming locally on 101.9 FM, Cogeco Cable 282, and via stream at CFRC.ca.

-For more information and the complete Festival schedule, visit shortwavetheatre.com.
+For more information and the complete schedule, visit shortwavetheatre.com.